 What to Stock Up on for Winter

-It sure doesn’t seem long ago we were saying,” it won’t be long before winter arrives,” and boy, it’s arrived with a vengeance.
+It sure doesn’t seem like long ago when we were saying,” It won’t be long before winter arrives,” Boy, it’s arrived with a vengeance in some parts of the country.
 Being prepared for stormy, wet, and cold winter weather is essential.
 One way to make sure you’re ready for the harsher weather conditions is to stock up on specific items that can come in handy.
-You wouldn’t want to get stuck at home without power, food, and a reliable source of water.
+You wouldn’t want to get stuck at home without power, food, and a reliable water source.

 Even if it’s never happened to you or your area before, the recent winter storms have shown you never know what to expect when it comes to the severity and the length of time the storm will be making an impact.
-It’s best to be prepared with the right items before the snext big winter storm arrives.
-If the snowstorm and terribly cold weather in Texas last year taught us anything, the weather is unpredictable, and taking preventive measures makes the most sense.
+Preparing the correct items before the next big winter storm arrives is best.
+If the snowstorm and cold weather in Texas a few years ago taught us anything, the weather is unpredictable, and taking preventive measures makes the most sense.
+Who would have thought their power grid would fail, putting thousands of families at risk?

-Today, I want to reinforce the idea of organizing your winter storm prepping materials, opening all the boxes of items you may have purchased for preparedness, and begin practicing the use of each item.
-What you have acquired may not have come in a box, it could be weather-strip door materials, insulation that needs to be spread in the attic, storm windows for that room add-on, emergency heating, and more.
+Today, I want to reinforce the idea of organizing your winter storm prepping materials, opening all the boxes of items you may have purchased for preparedness, and beginning to practice using each item.
+What you have acquired may not have come in a box; it could be weather-strip door materials, insulation that needs to be spread in the attic, storm windows for that room add-on, emergency heating, and more.

-If you haven’t done so already, get those last-minute projects completed before it’s too late to protect your home and family.
-Pay particular attention to anything that protects your family if you lose power to your home.
+If you haven’t done so already, complete those last-minute projects before it’s too late to protect your home and family.
+Pay particular attention to anything that protects your family if you lose power in your home.

-Please locate all of your extra batteries for the flashlight each member of the family should have.
-Store them in one place so you can find them and use them when you need to.
+Please locate all of your extra batteries for the flashlight each family member should have.
+Store them in one place to find and use them when necessary.
 Here is a look at a few of my battery boxes, and yes, I have a few of them.
 Battery Boxes

 Battery Storage Boxes